josephryan/Steinworth_CnidarianHox/phylotocol.md

 #### 2.6 Mr. Bayes

-We will run MrBayes with the following command:
+We will run 5 MrBayes runs with the following command:

 ```mpirun -np 25 mb hox.nex```